A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 Back to all stories

-On April 25, the original dinner at the Washington Hilton was disrupted when suspect Cole Allen, 31, allegedly tried to run through a security checkpoint one story above the ballroom.[1]
-Prosecutors say Allen was armed with a shotgun, a handgun and knives and shot a Secret Service officer in a bulletproof vest while attempting to break through.[1]
-Allen remains detained after pleading not guilty to attempting to assassinate the president, assaulting a federal law enforcement officer with a deadly weapon, and two firearms charges.[1]
+On April 25 the dinner at the Washington Hilton was disrupted when suspect Cole Allen allegedly tried to run through a security checkpoint one story above the ballroom.[2]
+Prosecutors say Allen was armed with a shotgun, a handgun and knives and he shot a Secret Service officer wearing a bulletproof vest.[2]
+Prosecutors say Allen traveled by train from California and stayed at the host hotel.[2]
+He remains detained after pleading not guilty to attempting to assassinate the president, assaulting a federal law enforcement officer with a deadly weapon, and two firearms charges.[2]

 📌 Key Facts

-• Prosecutors say Cole Allen traveled by train from California and stayed at the host hotel; he remains detained after pleading not guilty to attempting to assassinate the president, assaulting a federal law enforcement officer with a deadly weapon, and two firearms charges.
+• Prosecutors say Cole Allen, who traveled by train from California and stayed at the host hotel, remains detained after pleading not guilty to attempting to assassinate the president, assaulting a federal law enforcement officer with a deadly weapon, and two firearms charges (Cole Allen).

 Follow how coverage of this story developed over time